MicrosoftEdge/WebView2Feedback/specs/ClearBrowsingData.md

     {
         profile = webView.CoreWebView2.Profile;
         double endTime = DateTimeOffset.Now.ToUnixTimeSeconds();
-        double startTime = endTime - 3600;
+        // Get the current time which is the time in which the browsing data will be cleared until. double startTime = endTime - 3600;
+        // Offset the current time by 3600 seconds to clear the browsing data from the last hour.
         CoreWebView2BrowsingDataKind dataKinds =  CoreWebView2BrowsingDataKind.GeneralAutofill | CoreWebView2BrowsingDataKind.PasswordAutosave;
         bool isSuccessful = await WebViewProfile.ClearBrowsingDataAsync((UInt64)dataKinds, startTime, endTime);
         MessageBox.Show(this,